German Resistance Memorial Center

 Photo courtesy of Gedenkstätte Deutscher Widerstand, 2014

 Thur 9am - 8pm

 German Resistance Memorial CenterBerlin’s German Resistance Memorial Center, close to Potsdamer Platz, recounts the city’s tales of resistance against the Nazis.
 The center is in the Bendlerblock, a historic military building where the expansion of the German navy was planned during the reign of Kaiser Wilhelm II and the role of the German army was reassessed during the Weimar Republic.
 In addition, several of those involved in the July Bomb Plot to murder Adolf Hitler and bring down the Nazi regime in 1944 were executed in the building’s courtyard.
-A permanent exhibition, spread across a couple of atmospheric floors, documents the bravery as well as the diversity of the fight against the Nazi dictatorship.
+A permanent exhibition, spread across a couple of atmospheric floors, documents the bravery, as well as the diversity, of those who fought against the Nazi dictatorship.